 However, if a nonparticipating provider is used, the member is responsible for obtaining the required preauthorization.
-Members may be subject to a preauthorization penalty for failure to comply with preauthorization requirements.
+Members may be subject to a preauthorization penalty or the full charge for the service for failure to comply with preauthorization requirements.
 Members should refer to the Schedule of Cost-Sharing and Benefits section of this Certificate of Coverage to determine whether a preauthorization penalty applies to their coverage.